 A MFM tie-in novella for Izazov krvi – in English!
 Set at the end of 1874 in Rijeka, between Izazov krvi and its sequel.
 Currently

 frozen at a Very Serious Scene waiting to be picked up again after the Scene that Took Two Months to (Not) Write, at 29,500 words.
 It revolves around a few new characters (some of which appear both in Mrkopalj, below, and the full sized sequel) and it’s a bit problematic.
 For this one, I went back to my first working style (and still my favourite one) – get some ideas in my head and then write whatever comes next.
-On hold until I finish the full sequel, though – this story is a sort of a carrot thing for me, so it has to wait until I’ve earned it!
+On hold until I finish the full sequels, though – this story is a sort of a carrot thing for me, so it has to wait until I’ve earned it!

 Frostbitten Dark in Mrkopalj